Skip to content

 In 2017, Dr. Matt Barreto, Dr. Gary Segura and Sonja Diaz founded the UCLA Latino Policy and Politics Initiative

 Latinos represent the largest racial and ethnic minority group in the U.S., yet face significant barriers to equal opportunity, access, and representation across the country.
-The UCLA Latino Policy & Politics Institute (LPPI) supports culturally and linguistically competent policy reforms, holds decision-makers accountable to the needs of communities of color, and provides a framework for local and state interventions across the U.S. that reflect the needs of the nation’s new majority.
+UCLA’s Latino Policy & Politics Institute (LPPI) supports culturally and linguistically competent policy reforms, holds decision-makers accountable to the needs of communities of color, and provides a framework for local and state interventions across the U.S. that reflect the needs of the nation’s new majority.
 We infuse data and facts into governance and policymaking so that Latinos and communities of color have the tools necessary to meaningfully participate in American democracy.
-Since its launch, UCLA LPPI has supported policymakers and organizations by providing empirical research and analysis to increase representation, expand opportunity, and combat disparate impacts.
+Since its launch, LPPI has supported policymakers and organizations by providing empirical research and analysis to increase representation, expand opportunity, and combat disparate impacts.